apiato/documentation/docs/components/main-components/requests.md

     ];
 ```

-## How the authorize function work {#how-the-authorize-function-work}
+## How the authorize method work {#how-the-authorize-method-work}

-The `authorize` function is calling a `check` function which accepts an array of function names.
-Each of those functions returns boolean.
+The `authorize` method is calling a `check` method which accepts an array of method names.
+Each of those methods returns boolean.

-In the example above we are calling three functions `hasAccess`, `isOwner` and `isKing`.
+In the example above we are calling three methods `hasAccess`, `isOwner` and `isKing`.

-The separator `|` between the functions indicates an `OR` operation, so if any of the functions `hasAccess` or `isOwner` returns true the user will gain access and only when both return false the user will be prevented from accessing this endpoint.
+The separator `|` between the functions indicates an `OR` operation, so if any of the calls to `hasAccess` or `isOwner` returns true the user will gain access and only when both return false the user will be prevented from accessing this endpoint.

 On the other side if `isKing` *(a custom function could be written by you anywhere)* returned false no matter what all other functions returns, the user will be prevented from accessing this endpoint, because the default operation between all functions in the array is `AND`.